elmtree-askmo/cloudcannon-app/content/learn/physics/how-do-modern-physicists-use-mathematical-notation-to-solve-complex-problems.md

 url: /learn/physics/questions/how-do-modern-physicists-use-mathematical-notation-to-solve-complex-problems
 score: -1.0
 related_article1:
-    id: 116023
+    id: 116017
     title: >-
-        What are the key components of Newton's Laws and their mathematical expressions?
+        What are some examples of mathematical concepts that have been crucial in physics?
     subject: Physics
-    url: /learn/physics/questions/what-are-the-key-components-of-newtons-laws-and-their-mathematical-expressions
+    url: /learn/physics/questions/what-are-some-examples-of-mathematical-concepts-that-have-been-crucial-in-physics
 related_article2:
-    id: 116018
+    id: 116002
     title: >-
-        How does the concept of force relate to mathematical equations in physics?
+        What is the relationship between force and equal areas in physics?
     subject: Physics
-    url: /learn/physics/questions/how-does-the-concept-of-force-relate-to-mathematical-equations-in-physics
+    url: /learn/physics/questions/what-is-the-relationship-between-force-and-equal-areas-in-physics
 related_article3:
     id: 116024
     title: >-